tkamag/AWS-Data-DEA-C01-Course/Data_Analytics_Fundamentals.md

 > **Unstructured data** is the **frozen** ocean—full of **exactly what you need** but separated by all kinds of **stuff you don’t need**.

 ### D.2 Introduction to structured data stores
+> **Structured data** is stored in a tabular format, often within a database management system.
+* **Flat-file data** : There is no consistency from one file to the next.
+Joining data together is nearly impossible without pre-processing, and there is no way to gauge the integrity of the data.
+* **Relational databases** : They allow you to rapidly collect, update, and query data.
+One of their greatest strengths is their ability to enforce ACID compliancy.

+#### D.2.1 Types of information systems
+There are two main ways—known as information systems—of organizing data within a relational database.
+The data can be organized to focus on the storage of transactions or the process of analyzing transactions.

+##### D.2.1.1 OLTP databases(Operational databases)

+**Transactional databases** are called online ``transaction processing (OLTP)`` databases.
+> The data gathered by ``OLTP databases`` **is often fed into another type of database that focuses on analyzing the transactional data**.

+``Online transaction processing (OLTP)`` databases, often called **operational databases**, logically organize data **into tables with the primary focus being on the speed of data entry**.
+> These databases are characterized by **a large number of insert, update, and delete operations**.

+All decisions about the organization of data and storage of attributes is based on ensuring **rapid data entry and updates**.
+> The effectiveness of an OLTP system is often measured by the number of transactions per second.

+``Online analytical processing (OLAP)`` databases **gather data from OLTP systems for the purpose of organizing it for analytical operations.**

+##### D.2.1.2 OLAP databases(data Warehouses)
+``Online analytical processing (OLAP)`` databases, often called **data warehouses**, logically **organize data into tables with the primary focus being the speed of data retrieval through queries**.
+> These databases are characterized **by a relatively low number of write operations and the lack of update and delete operations**.

+All decisions about the organization of data and storage of attributes are based on the types of queries and other analytics that will be performed using the data.
+The effectiveness of an ``OLAP`` system **is often measured by the response time of query results.**